Gyromagnetic ratio: Gyromagnetic factor not as a consequence of relativity

-Since a gyromagnetic factor equal to 2 follows from the Dirac's equation it is a frequent misconception to think that a g-factor 2 is a consequence of relativity; it is not.
-The factor 2 can be obtained from the linearization of both the Schrödinger equation and the relativistic Klein–Gordon equation (which leads to Dirac's).
-In both cases a 4-spinor is obtained and for both linearizations the g-factor is found to be equal to 2; Therefore, the factor 2 is a consequence of the minimal coupling and of the fact of having the same order of derivatives for space and time.
+Since a gyromagnetic factor equal to 2 follows from Dirac's equation, it is a frequent misconception to think that a g-factor 2 is a consequence of relativity; it is not.
+The factor 2 can be obtained from the linearization of both the Schrödinger equation (known as the Lévy-Leblond equation) and the relativistic Klein–Gordon equation (which is implied by the Dirac equation).
+In both cases a 4-spinor is obtained and for both linearizations the g-factor is found to be equal to 2.
+Therefore, the factor 2 is a consequence of the minimal coupling and of the fact of having the same order of derivatives for space and time.